PGY2 Emergency Medicine Pharmacy

 The purpose of our program is to develop well-rounded clinicians, with the knowledge, skills, and attitudes to define excellence in critical care pharmacy.
 Our goal is to provide you with the experiences necessary to practice critical care clinical pharmacy at the highest possible level; to be a leader in the profession, the community, and your practice setting; and to be a teacher and mentor that inspires and empowers the next generation of pharmacists.

-Jennifer Kelly, PharmD
+Jennifer Sutherland, PharmD

 Clinical Specialist, Emergency Medicine